 2. Are Expensive Ballpoint Pens Worth It?

-In answer to are expensive ballpoints worth it? from a technical point of view, a ballpoint pen is only as good as the refill.
+In answer to are expensive ballpoints worth it? from a technical point of view, a ballpoint pen is only as good as a refill.
 A $7.00 refill should have a smoother rolling ball and a better quality of ink than a $1.00 refill.
 Whether or not it is $6.00 better is a whole different subject.

 Where it gets really interesting with ballpoint pens is that a $20.00 pen has the same refill as a $250 dollar pen.